bentrueman/fffprocessr/README.md

 Use the `integrate_peak()` function to assign a concentration estimate to each peak.
 You’ll have to supply the injection volume (L) and the flowrate (L/min) to get a concentration in the expected units.
+Compare integrated peak areas with directly-quantified concentrations (no FFF) using `load_direct_quant()`, which reads and cleans ICP-MS data files generated using the iCAP-RQ.

     deconvolved %>%
       unnest(c(data, starts_with("peak"))) %>%